Fairy tale parody: Characteristics of the genre

-A good fairy tale parody will maintain recognisable traits of the traditional fairy tale, whilst reimagining certain traits of the genre.
+A good fairy tale parody will maintain recognisable traits of the fairy tale, whilst reimagining certain traits of the genre.

 Contemporary tales

 The fluid nature of the fairy tale has allowed stories to be adapted over numerous generations and reshaped by different cultures to become more compatible with the sociocultural conditions of the modern day.
 Fairy tales have the ability to affect the world we are in as "tales are ideologically variable desire machines" and are able to "project possible futures".
 It is the morphic ability of the tales that allows authors to portray a world or character apt for their time with tales informed by "a human disposition to action – to transform the world and make it more adaptable to human needs" (Zipes, 2002).

 During times of war and economic hardship, adaptations of fairy tales were crafted to provide society with hope that life would soon improve.
 In modern society, fairy tale parodies are written to reflect and suit the cultural and societal shifts of the contemporary world, therefore many topical adaptions have been framed through a feminist lens or with a focus on greater diversity in representation.